julelang/manual/src/std/io.md

 Even if n &lt; len\(p\), it may use all of p as scratch space during the call\.
 If some data is available but not len\(p\) bytes, it blocks until either all the data is available or an error occurs\.
 In this respect ReadAt is different from Read\.

-It should return zero n for EOF\.
+It should return io::EOF for EOF\.

 If it is reading from an input source with a seek offset, it should not affect nor be affected by the underlying seek offset\.